MSP922/DA/README.md

 ### Introduction

 This repository is released for LiDAR Super-Resolution (LSR).
+This works on velodyne files from the KITTI dataset

 ### Requirements
 Python 3.8.13\